InfinitumForm/serbian-transliteration/readme.txt

 == Upgrade Notice ==

-= 2.0.8 =
-* Support for the WordPress version 6.7

-= 2.0.7 =
-* Fixed infinity redirection loop
-* Fixed transliteration bugs into permalinks
-* Fixed 404 error on certain cyrillic pages

-= 2.0.6 =
+= 2.1.0 =
-* Added new filterings for the posts
+* Added new autoloader for better performances
-* Removed expencive functions
-* Added new filters and sanitizations
+* Added new caching functionality
+* Added prevention of redirection on AJAX calls
+* Improved PHP code
+* Fixed bugs from the previous version
+* Improved block editor script

 == Frequently Asked Questions ==